KiraKamii/WeatherApp-UbiquitousComp2021/README.md

 # WeatherApp-UbiquitousComp2021
-iOS weather app made with Xcode
+iOS weather app made with Xcode for semester long project in Ubiquitous Computing 2021 University of Houston